bevacqua/trunc-html/README.md

 ## `options.ignoreTags`

-If you'd like to supress certain HTML tags from being output you can provide an array of tags to be excluded, e.g `['img']`.
+If you'd like to supress certain HTML tags from being output you can provide an array of tags to be excluded, set `ignoreTags` to something like `['strong']`.

+## `options.imageAltText`

+If you'd like to use the `alt` attribute for the text portion of the result, instead of dropping images entirely in text flavor, set `imageAltText` to `true`.

 ## `options.sanitizer`

 Options passed to [`insane`][1].
-Note that these options are overridden by the options provided by `trunc-html`, so you can't use `filter` and `transformText`, which `trunc-html` reserves for itself.
+Note that these options are overridden by the options provided by `trunc-html`, so you can't use `transformText`, which `trunc-html` reserves for itself.

 # related